WebberZone/knowledgebase/readme.txt

 = 2.1.0 =

 * Features:
 	* New related articles module.
-Enable/disable in the settings page.
+Enable/disable in the settings page
+	* New Gutenberg block for alerts.
+Original knowledge base block has been upgraded to use block.json

 = 2.0.1 - 14 June 2020 =